AntoniBLopez/Online-Store-Project-Express.js/README.md

-# 🏪 Online Store Project
+# 🏪 Online Store Project Backend Part
 This is an online store project part made with REST API using Express.js

 #### Project finished, concepts learned, we continue :v: